Bhanuteja072/Agentic-Chatbot/README.md

 # LangGraph Agentic AI — Stateful Agentic Graphs with Streamlit

 Build and run stateful, production-style AI workflows using LangGraph + LangChain with a Streamlit UI.
-This project ships multiple use cases (basic chat, tool-augmented chat, AI news summarization, Chat-With-PDF RAG, and Chat-With-Website RAG) wired as graphs with clear nodes, edges, and state.
+This project ships multiple use cases (basic chat, tool-augmented chat, AI news summarization, Chat-With-PDF RAG, Chat-With-Website RAG, and AI Blog Generator) wired as graphs with clear nodes, edges, and state.

 Highlights
 - Streamlit UI with selectable LLM provider and use cases
 - Groq LLM integration with model selector
 - Tools: Tavily web search (optional), Wikipedia
 - RAG pipelines for PDF and Website content (FAISS + HuggingFace embeddings)
+- AI Blog Generator with topic and optional translation flows (Hindi/French)
 - Graph-based orchestration powered by LangGraph
 - Beginner-friendly setup and usage on Windows